huahaiy/xia/doc/impl.md

 - **Background scheduler:** interval-based or calendar-based scheduled runs.
 - **Maintenance jobs:** memory consolidation, knowledge graph maintenance, and session cleanup.
 - **Warm starts:** resume a conversation with working memory already populated from prior context.

+## Notification Bridge Foundation

+Xia now includes the local-side substrate for a notification and remote-status bridge.

+- persistent bridge identity and key material
+- paired device records
+- a compact event log for schedule failures, recovery, and related operational state
+- a computed status snapshot suitable for a future mobile status view

+What is intentionally not implemented yet:

+- relay transport
+- end-to-end encrypted fanout
+- mobile push delivery
+- a mobile client

+In other words, Xia currently exposes the bridge configuration and local event snapshot model in the admin UI, but not the full relay/mobile system.

 ## Security Model